-The Building Blocks of the Zodiac Archetypes
+The Building Blocks of the Zodiac Personalities

 Basic Symbolic Building Blocks

 Some signs began with a single association; as planets were discovered and named, they added another, and consequently, the archetype evolved.
+These are the associations most astrologers use today.

 Scorpio: Mars + Pluto